Hollie Davenport/EyeEm/Getty images

 Because green energy is becoming more prevalent in South Carolina, there are more and more companies providing these services.
 When searching for the best South Carolina solar panel company, be sure to thoroughly research all of your options.
 Read reviews, ask for customer references, and research the company’s history before signing a contract.
 You can also find solar panel guides and resources with SaveOnEnergy to make the shopping experience clearer.

-Solar panels can be a great investment, but it’s important to consider whether they’re the best choice for your home.
-Here are a few things to consider before investing in South Carolina solar panels:
+Solar power can be a great investment, but there are a few things to consider before you install solar panels on your home: